-At the opening of the EuroHeartCare congress, the annual meeting of the European Society of Cardiology's (ESC’s) Council on Cardiovascular Nursing and Allied Health Professions (CCNAP), a special plenary session will consider deprivation as the co morbidity in cardiovascular disease (CVD) without a treatment (1).
+At the opening of the EuroHeartCare congress, the annual meeting of the European Society of Cardiology's (ESC’s) Council on Cardiovascular Nursing and Allied Professions (CCNAP), a special plenary session will consider deprivation as the co morbidity in cardiovascular disease (CVD) without a treatment (1).

 “Deprivation undoubtedly is the elephant in the room.
 We all know it plays an important role in CVD, but don’t know how to tackle the problem.
 One of the main issues is that interventions are developed by and geared towards people from higher socio-economic groups,” says Dr. Donna Fitzsimons, the chairperson of the Council on Cardiovascular Nursing and Allied Professions (CCNAP).